SQL Server SPNs and Kerberos: A Practical, End-to-End Guide — 2026 Update

 Error log clue to watch for

-• Decide the exact DNS name clients use.
+1. Decide the exact DNS name clients use for each connection path.

-• Register required SPNs on that account: default, port-based, and listener where applicable.
+3. Register required SPNs on that account: default, port-based, instance-name (for non-TCP), and listener where applicable.

-• Purge tickets and test with DMV auth_scheme.
+6. Purge tickets and test with the DMV auth_scheme query.

-• For linked servers, configure constrained delegation after SPNs are correct.
-Microsoft Learn
+8. For linked servers, configure constrained delegation after SPNs are confirmed correct.

 Discover more from SQLYARD